japhv/mycourses-haskell-clone/README.md

 		  and just use the Int dictionary, which is faster.

 		, MultiParamTypeClasses: Allows for the definition of typeclasses to have more than one parameter.

 		, DeriveGeneric: Allows automatic deriving of instances of the Generic typeclass

 		, GADTs: Generalized Algebraic Data Types, allow explicitly write types of constructors in declaration

 		, TypeFamilies: Allows association of type classes and type functions so as to simplifly carrying around declarations and for defining the actual associated data type constructors right with instances.

 		, TemplateHaskell: A simplified DSL that compiles into full Haskell code, eliminates boiler-plate but is NOT typesafe.

 		, QuasiQuotes: A QuasiQuoter is a function that takes a string and returns a Q Exp, Q Pat, Q Type or Q [Dec].

 		, FlexibleInstances: Allow definition of type class instances with arbitrary nested types in the instance head.

 		, FlexibleContexts: Allow the use of complex constraints in class declaration contexts, (e.g. Show for associated Type Families and Type Functions)

-		, StandaloneDeriving: Can derive instances for GADTs and other exotic data types, providing only that the boilerplate code 		typechecks.
+		, StandaloneDeriving: Can derive instances for GADTs and other exotic data types, provided that the boilerplate code typechecks.
 			E.g. data T a where
    				 	T1 :: T Int
    					T2 :: T Bool
 				 deriving instance Show (T a)
 			Where you can't write ... deriving( Show ) on the data type declaration for T, because T is a GADT, but you can generate the instance declaration using stand-alone deriving.

 		 #-}